Subscribe

 What can I feed my dog for a shiny coat?

 If you want to support your dog’s coat health, feed them a high-quality and well-balanced diet.
-Add an omega-3 food such as ZipZyme™ Omega.
+If your dog’s food doesn’t already contain a rich supply of Omega 3s and 6s, ask your vet about a supplement such as Good Growlies.

 How can you tell if a dog’s coat is healthy?

 Every dog’s coat is unique.
 Common signs of a healthy dog coat include radiance and shine, as well as smooth skin underneath.
-If you notice hair loss, itchiness (excessive scratching or licking), oiliness, flaking, crusts or an odor, it’s time to get a checkup, as this could be a sign of health and skin problems.
+If you notice hair loss, itchiness (excessive scratching or licking), oiliness, flaking, crusts, or an odor, it’s time to get a checkup.
+This could be a sign of health and skin problems.

-Does coconut oil help your dog’s skin and coat?
+Can coconut oil help a dog’s skin and coat?